sharetribe/flex-docs/src/docs/ftw-hosting/how-to-deploy-ftw-to-heroku/index.md

 ---
-title: How to deploy FTW to Heroku
+title: Deploy to Heroku
 slug: how-to-deploy-ftw-to-heroku
-updated: 2022-09-12
+updated: 2023-01-01
 category: ftw-hosting
 ingress:
-  This guide describes how to deploy Flex Template for Web to Heroku.
+  This guide describes how to deploy the Sharetribe Web Template to Heroku.
 published: true
 ---

-This guide provides a practical demonstration of how to deploy Flex Template for Web (FTW) to Heroku.
+This guide provides a practical demonstration of how to deploy the Sharetribe Web Template to Heroku.
 Heroku is one of the most popular cloud hosting service providers, and because of that, there is a lot of information online that can help you solve and debug potential problems with your deployment.
 Unlike [Render](https://www.render.com), Heroku